-Due to COVID-19, ICLDC 2021 will be held virtually.
+Due to COVID-19, ICLDC 2021 was held virtually.
 The ICLDC 7 organizers are excited about this year’s theme, and the possibilities for broad international discussion that an online conference can offer.

 We will be hosting a virtual conference in Zoom and we are refining what shape the conference will take and how best to accommodate time zone differences for presenters, as well as family and work obligations.

 We look forward to your participation.
 Please “join” us!

 ICLDC 2021: Workshop and Talk Story proposals (deadline: August 1, 2020)